relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 layout: post
 title:  Agentic frameworks are a waste of time
 date:   2024-09-18 10:14:32 -0600
-categories: ai llm agents productivity tools
+categories: ai llm tools productivity agents
 ---

 This is not clickbait.
-Will not change my tone in this post.
 I will defend that statement and I will double down.
-Creating and using "Agents" for any personal LLM use cases is a waste of time.
+Trying to use this Multi-Agent Framworks for personal productivity LLM use cases is a waste of time.
 I will show you why, and provide a simple alternative that is more effective, efficient, and we will all have a good laugh at the end.

 # Agentic Frameworks?
 I will admit, it is a cool idea.
 LLMs work well when given _personas_; and we're clearly seeing a trend of _specialization_ in AI models.
 So, like a team of individuals in a company, why not have LLMs work together as a team of `Agents`?
-Frameworks have popped up all over to help script together these types of workflows.
-There are plenty of anecdotal evidence that show better results are possible when composing models like this.
+[Many popular frameworks](https://www.analyticsvidhya.com/blog/2024/07/ai-agent-frameworks/) have risen help script together these types of workflows.
+There is plenty of anecdotal evidence that show better results are possible when composing models like this.

 **Don't fall for it.**

-There are NO credible professional use cases for this yet.
+It's been a rough road so far trying to find a play to apply these framworks for professional use cases.
 [This excellent article by YourGPT](https://yourgpt.ai/blog/general/agentic-frameworks-limitations-business-automation) gets to the heart of this better than I can.

-But what about personal use cases?
+_But what about personal use cases?_

 # Let's create some agents
 Consider this video from Matthew Berman, a popular AI influencer, who is trying to set up a "Team of AI agents" in [CrewAI](https://www.crewai.com/) to do the following task: